Find Us Faster!

 We're more than just a word unscrambler site, by the way.
 We've also got a cryptogram solving game.
 These puzzles are based on substitution cipher codes, where each letter has been swapped with another letter.
 Your job is to figure out which letter is which and decode the message.
 The game keeps track of how long it takes to solve each puzzle and lets you know how your score compares with others.
 This article about how to solve a cryptogram may also be helpful.

 The next step up from using our word puzzle solver is outright code cracking.
 If you like cracking codes, you may also find our article about pen and paper cryptograph interesting.
 We walk through some of the building blocks of manual cryptography (pre-World War I) and how these codes were broken.
-Those with a technical bent may find our presentation on breaking substitution ciphers via computer to be interesting as well.
+Those with a technical bent may find our presentation on breaking substitution ciphers via computer to be interesting as well (to a wordsolver).